OpenST/ost-wallet-sdk-react-native/documentation/OstWalletUI.md

 ```

 ### Setup your Passphrase Prefix Delegate

-`Passphrase Prefix` is a salt provided by your application that assists in generation of User's recovery key using user's Pin.
+`Passphrase Prefix` is a salt provided by your application that assists in generation of User's recovery key using user's PIN.
 This salt should be _unique_ for each user, is immutable and needs to be associated with the user.
-The salt should not unencrypted be
-stored in memory or on deivce.
-When the UI workflow need's to ask for user's Pin, delegate's getPassphrase method is invoked.
+The salt should not be stored in memory or on deivce unencrypted.
+When the UI workflow need's to ask for user's PIN, delegate's getPassphrase method is invoked.

 The delegate must be derived from `OstWalletUIWorkflowCallback` class.

 Here is an example: